5l1v3r1/SB_Hacks_Contact_Finder/README.md

 ## Acknowledgments

-* Shreyas for coming up with the Java file that inpired this
+* Shreyas for coming up with the Java file that inspired this
 * Anna <sup>2</sup> for being real MVP's